mhaffizhhh/Loan_Prediction/README.md

 # Desc

-Disini saya membuat skenario yang berisikan beberapa pertanyaan terkait data yang ada, dimana saya akan menjawab pertanyaan-pertanyaan tersebut.

-1. Rata2 income berdasarkan kriteria pengalaman kerja (experience)

-2. Rata2 gaji berdasarkan maried dan a house ownership

-3. Rata2 pengalaman kerja berdasarkan maried
+1. Average income by experience category.
+2. Average income by status and house ownership.
+3. Average experience by status.

-4. apakah maried/single berpengaruh terhadap defaulted on a loan
+4. Does status affect defaulted on a loan.

-5. Rata2 gaji berdasarkan kota dan profesi

-6. Mengetahui rata2 gaji berdasarkan kriteria umur dan menghitung brp banyak yang sudah memiliki rumah

-7. Mengetahui rata2 gaji berdasarkan profesi dan menghitung brp banyak yang sudah memiliki mobil
+5. Average income by city and profession.
+6. Average income by age category and count how many already has house.
+7. Average income by profession and count how many already has car.

-8. Rata2 gaji berdasarkan current job year experience
+8. Average income by job year experience.

-9. Mengetahui kota atau prov yang memiliki rata2 gaji tertinggi
+9. Most highly average salary by city and state.

 SOURCE DATA : https://www.kaggle.com/datasets/subhamjain/loan-prediction-based-on-customer-behavior